swlaschin/fsharpforfunandprofit.com/_posts/2015-07-15-fsharp-decompiled.md

     }

     /// <summary>
     ///  Implemented for all F# union types.
-Used in this case for equality and comparision
+Used in this case for equality and comparison
     /// </summary>
     public int Tag
     {